 AI documents produced without lawyer involvement

-Another point in the US case was that the AI documents were not produced by the Defendant's lawyers.
-This reflects that an AI system would not be considered a lawyer.
+The Judge in the US case concluded ‘the AI documents lack at least two, if not all three, elements of the client-attorney privilege’.
+Claude was not a lawyer and the judge noted ‘that alone disposes of the accused’s claim of privilege.’
 If litigation is not in contemplation, then for the protection of legal privilege to apply in England and Wales there needs to be a communication between a client (which is restricted to individuals within an organisation tasked with seeking or receiving legal advice) and a lawyer.

 The term 'lawyer' has been strictly defined within England and Wales.
 Judicial decisions have consistently declined to broaden this to include other professionals, such as accountants, who provide legal advice.
 See R (Prudential PLC) v Special Commissioner of Income Tax.
 At present, it appears unlikely that the English Courts will alter the definition of "lawyer" in relation to legal professional privilege and any change will need to come from Parliament.
 Organisations should therefore address this risk in their internal AI Use Policies and inform employees accordingly.